 I’ve donated all of the stuff I will never use to charity, and I’m starting afresh.
 I’ve spent the past couple of weeks researching fitness equipment, programs, and DVDs and reading reviews.
 The internet has enabled me to narrow down my options and focus on products that work well for women.

 One of the first reviews I came across was an Insanity Workout review.
-It was written by a man, as were most of the other Insanity reviews I found.
+It was written by a man from a male’s perspective, as were most of the other Insanity reviews I found.
 The workout sounded great, but I wanted to know about the Insanity results women were getting.
 I also wanted to know how difficult the program was.
 Was it suitable for new exercisers, or only for those who were already reasonably fit?
 Further searching uncovered Insanity Workout reviews from women of all ages and fitness levels.
 Many claim that the program has enabled them to lose a lot of weight and improve their muscle tone.

 Of course, we can’t always believe what we read on the net.
 However, the Insanity Workout before and after pictures speak for themselves.
 Check out the video below, and you will see what I mean.

-Insanity Workout Story with Before and After Pics
+Insanity Workout Before and After Pics

 Insanity DVD Workout Overview